 - From movies to music, The Haunted Mansion theme song, "Grim Grinning Ghosts," received an odd alternative-rock update when the Barenaked Ladies performed it as a 1-minute-and-43-second ditty on the 1996 album, "Disney's Music from the Park."

 Spoiler alert: We're not going to give away everything here, but if you think revealing the "man behind the curtain" would in any way diminish your future enjoyment of the Haunted Mansion, by all means, click to something else.

-- The Grand Hall: One of the Haunted Mansion's most head-scratching illusions is actually one of the least sophisticated.
+- The Grand Ballroom: One of the Haunted Mansion's most head-scratching illusions is actually one of the least sophisticated.
 In the Grand Ballroom scene, ghosts fade in and out of view as they dine at a long banquet table and dance around a pipe organ.
 Startling in its realism, the illusion is based on Pepper's Ghost effect popularized in the 1800s.
 The props in the room are real; the ghosts are images of animatronic characters reflected in the glass in front of the scene.
 When guests ride by in their Doom Buggies, both the reflected images and the room visible through the glass merge into one scene.
-Universal Studios Florida used a much larger version of this effect for its Ghostbusters stage show (which has since closed).
+Universal Studios Florida uses a version of this effect for attractions including Fast & Furious – Supercharged and Harry Potter and the Escape From Gringotts.

 - The Seance Circle and Graveyard Scene: Madame Leota, the disembodied spirit in the crystal ball, is also a relatively simple, yet wildly effective illusion.
 Inside the ball is a three-dimensional bust of Leota.
 Projected onto the white bust are brief filmed sequences of Leota reciting her incantations.
 When viewed together, the effect is quite astonishing.
 The same concept is used to animate the singing statuary in the Graveyard scene and the tiny ghost that bids farewell at the very end of the attraction.
 By the way, the singing group that voices the Phantom Five singing busts is the Mellomen.